DBMS-org/DBMS/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.

-## Contact

-- API Support: support@example.com
-- Project Link: [repository-url]

-## Acknowledgments

-- Clean Architecture by Robert C. Martin
-- ASP.NET Core Documentation
-- Swagger/OpenAPI Documentation
+---
+**Note:** This is a simplified structure designed for learning DBMS concepts without getting overwhelmed by complex architecture patterns.